Simon Baldry: Bury (loan)

 Baldry spent a month on loan at Bury in the early stages of the 1998–99 season.
 While at the club the player made 5 first team appearances and 5 reserve team appearances, scoring one goal for the reserves and claiming various goal assists in both teams.

 As a result of the loan deal Bury made Huddersfield an offer of £200,000 for the midfielder.
-The move looked a done deal until Huddersfield recalled Baldry back to the club and marked the player as "not for sale" on his return.
-It is thought that Bury were asking for a price-cut on Baldry, under-valuing the player and causing the move to come to a permanent halt out of disagreement.
+The move looked a done deal until Huddersfield recalled Baldry back to the club and marked the player as "not for sale" upon his return.
+It is thought that Bury were asking for a price-cut on Baldry, under-valuing the player and causing the move to be permanently halted through a disagreement.
 Baldry then became largely involved in Huddersfield Town's "Great Escape" campaign and would later go on to score the goal that saved the club from relegation.

 Bury were then managed by former Huddersfield boss Neil Warnock, the man that signed Baldry to his first professional football contract in 1994.
 Despite being unsuccessful in again signing the player in 1998, Warnock always maintained a strong interest in Baldry and would again attempt to sign the player after becoming the manager of Sheffield United a year later.
-He would also try again in late 2000, offering the player guaranteed first team football and the number 11 shirt, before Baldry then signed extended terms on his contract with Huddersfield.
+He would also try again in late 2000, offering the player guaranteed first team football and the number 11 shirt, before Baldry then signed extended terms to his contract with Huddersfield.